 The Friday kitsch and antiques market in Antwerp

 Remember, Antwerp is a very old city with a lot of very old buildings.
-Building that are being freshened up all the time.
+The building is being freshened up all the time.
 Stuff has to go and maybe one of the things that have to go is that one thing you are looking for.
 Bring out the gold digger in you and visit the "Vrijdagmarkt".
 Next to the Friday market square is the Plantin Moretus Museum.